Is GrowGeneration Corp. (GRWG) a great play right now?

-On Monday, shares of GrowGeneration Corp.
-(NASDAQ:GRWG) marked $5.47 per share versus a previous $6.22 closing price.
-With having a -12.06% loss, an insight into the fundamental values of GrowGeneration Corp., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-GRWG showed a rise of 33.41% within its YTD performance, with highs and lows between $2.52 – $6.78 during the period of 52 weeks, compared to the simple moving average of 29.18% in the period of the last 200 days.GrowGeneration Corp.
+On Friday, shares of GrowGeneration Corp.
+(NASDAQ:GRWG) marked $5.53 per share versus a previous $4.96 closing price.
+With having a 11.49% gain, an insight into the fundamental values of GrowGeneration Corp., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+GRWG showed a rise of 34.88% within its YTD performance, with highs and lows between $2.52 – $6.78 during the period of 52 weeks, compared to the simple moving average of 29.26% in the period of the last 200 days.GrowGeneration Corp.
 (GRWG) Analysis

 The present dividend yield for GRWG owners is set at 0, marking the return investors will get regardless of the company’s performance in the upcoming period.
 In addition, the growth of sales from quarter to quarter is recording 159.50%, hinting the company’s progress in the upcoming progress.